RealJean42/GT7Analyzer/README.md

 Credits go to Nenkai for figuring out how to decrypt the telemetry packets from the game and providing an interface with his PDTools https://github.com/Nenkai/PDTools/tree/master/PDTools.SimulatorInterface

 ## Tools included
-* `GT7Logger` - Collectiong data with some realtime visualization, saving data and extracting track data
+* `GT7Logger` - Collecting data with some realtime visualization, saving data and extracting track data
 * `GT7Visualizer` - Simple displaying of extracted track data
 * Binaries can be found here <a href="https://github.com/RealJean42/GT7Analyzer/releases/tag/v0.1.0">Binary download</a>. .NET6 runtimes must be installed